Fadyazmy/doi-blog/content/blog/week-1/index.md

 - [This week's discussions takeaways](#discussionTakeaways)

 ### <a name="howAmIfeeling"></a> How I'm feeling so far
-When I work on side projects, I often want to start coding before making any plans in order to feel that I'm making progress.
+When I work on projects, I often want to start coding before making any plans because I just want to feel the rush and see that I'm progress.
 Similarly, with week 1 at DOI, I just wanted to start designing and get my hands dirty.
 However, I'm thankful we didn't start designing yet because these last 3 weeks of college are getting a little challenging as they wrap up before finals.

 If you've read the previous week, I was toying with the idea of rediscovering my Arabic identity and how to tell my story.
-I decided to organise an Arabs in Tech panel at my university last week of March after talking to a number of people who shared the same feelings.
-To my knowledge, this is the first event of it's kind at any campus in Canada.
-I'm pretty excited about this!
+I decided to organise an Arabs in Tech panel at my university last week of March after talking to several people who shared the same feelings.
+To my knowledge, this is the first event of it's kind at any campus in Canada, so I'm pretty excited about this!

 One of my professors asked if he could schedule a [Thank You Tree](https://thankyoutrees.io) in advance and if there could be pictures included in the gift description.
-This is my second unsolicited customer, so I'm super excited about to learn what their interests and needs are.
+This is my second unsolicited customer, so I'm super excited about to learn what his interests and needs are.

 ------
 ### <a name="assignment"></a> The assignment for this week